 2016 Bourgogne Rouge – round, pleasant and tasty wine to be drunk rather quickly.
 86p.

-2016 Chambolle Musigny – a bit more of everything here than in Bourgogne Rouge, still slightly four-square wine in my honest opinion.
-Very different from an excellent 2015 vintage of the same wine.
+2016 Chambolle Musigny – a bit more of everything here than in Bourgogne Rouge, but still slightly four-square wine, in my honest opinion.
+Very different from an excellent 2015 vintage of the exact wine.
 87-88p.

-This estate has existed in more than 150 years and is based close to Vosne Romanée village, where some of very best Burgundy wines are made.
+This estate has existed for more than 150 years and is close to Vosne Romanée village, where some of the very best Burgundy wines are made.
 Impressive range of wines.

 2016 Bourgogne Rouge Pinot Fin – pure and forward ripe cherry fruit, very nicely composed.
 Quite nice wine with strong consumer appeal.
 88p.

-2016 Nuits St.Georges - more elegance and better structure here, pure style, elegant and well-knitted, maybe a bit more spicy and perfumed wine here.
+2016 Nuits St.Georges - more elegance and better structure here, pure style, elegant and well-knitted, maybe a bit more spicy and aromatic wine here.
 91p.

-2016 Vosne Romanee - strong cherry perfume, refined and with splendid complexity, seductive with silky tannin, great balance and depth.
+2016 Vosne Romanee - strong cherry perfume, refined and with splendid complexity, seductive with silky tannin, outstanding balance and depth.
 92p.

 2016 Gevrey Chambertin Vieilles Vignes – very expressive and aromatic wine, tasty, deep and creamy on the palate with a smooth finish.
-Very fine winemaking here.92p.
+Clever winemaking here.
+92p.